 Matching.
-If you already have wood flooring in your house and need to replace some of it, or if you want to install wood flooring to match in an adjacent space, unfinished wood offers your best chance to match color just right.
+If you already have wood flooring in your home or business and need to replace some of it, or if you want to install wood flooring to match in an adjacent space, site-finished wood offers your best chance to match color just right.

 It’s nearly impossible to match colors of prefinished wood flooring with existing wood flooring.
-Even if you can buy the same product as what is already installed in your home, the flooring will have been produced as part of a different batch at a different time.
+Even if you can buy the same product as what is already installed in your home or business, the flooring will have been produced as part of a different batch at a different time.
 It’s reasonable to expect slight variations between the “then” and “now” batches.

-Whether it’s installed in just one room or throughout the whole house, hardwood floors tend to be a hefty investment.
-Therefore, it’s great to know about upkeep and maintenance that will keep them looking their best for years on end.
+Whether it’s installed in just one room or throughout the whole space, hardwood floors tend to be a hefty investment.
+Therefore, it’s wise to know how to best upkeep and maintain your floors to keep them looking their best for years on end.

 There are quite a few do’s and don’ts when it comes to keeping your hardwood floors in top shape.
 They don’t have the same maintenance routine as tile, laminate, or carpet even though you can use some of the same cleaning tools.
 For instance: